Skip to content

 Some states prove that fowl days are the best days to hunt, while others suggest otherwise, specifically those during migration patterns.

-For the best chances of bringing home plenty of duck or geese for your freezer this season, choose a prime waterfowl hunting state, like Louisiana or Mississippi.
+For the best chances of bringing home plenty of duck or geese for your freezer this season, choose a prime waterfowl hunting state like Mississippi or Louisiana.

 The Solunar Calendar